Alcove Tubs vs. Drop-In Tubs: Installation Costs, Tradeoffs & More

 Partner with a knowledgeable remodeler about which option works best for your bathroom

 A trusted remodeler can evaluate your layout, framing conditions, and plumbing to recommend an alcove vs. drop-in bathtub that aligns with your space and budget.
-They’ll help you compare the difference between alcove and drop in tub options, plan clearances, and choose materials that suit daily use and cleaning preferences.
+A good remodeler will tell you whether your existing framing can take a drop-in deck, or whether sticking with an alcove will save you a few thousand dollars in carpentry.
 If you anticipate a combined alcove tub shower, they can fine-tune waterproofing and fixture placement to make bathing and showering comfortable and safe.

 Written by Block Renovation